ian-dcg/react-travel-website/README.md

 ## Travel Website

-This project is a travel website made by me using React Js.
+This project is a Travel Website made by me using React Js.

 ## Project Status

-Homepage and all of it's frontend is complete.
-The other pages and backend in development.
+Homepage and all it's frontend is complete.
+The other pages and backend is in development.

 ## Screenshots